phooey/is-it-raining/README.md

 The application was implemented in a test-driven way, and the idea is to have a as complete automated test-coverage as possible, while testing all functionality on as low a level in the test pyramid as possible.

 ### Unit tests
-The base of the tests are unit tests, based on [JUnit](https://junit.org), and where applicable SpringBootTest and the SpringRunner.
+The base of the tests are unit tests.
+For the back-end they are based on [JUnit](https://junit.org), and where applicable SpringBootTest and the SpringRunner.
 Mocking external dependencies in the unit tests are done using [Mockito](https://site.mockito.org/).

 All logic that can be tested with unit tests, e.g. the parsing of the weather data from the Dark Sky API, and the logic in the Spring Boot Controllers are tested with these tests.

+The same goes for the front-end, where the unit-tests for the `app.js` file are written using [Jasmine](https://jasmine.github.io/) and executed with maven through the [Jasmin Maven Plugin](https://searls.github.io/jasmine-maven-plugin/).

 ### Service/Integration tests